Leasing a Car in 2023: This Is When Leasing a Car Is Smarter Than Buying Outright

 How does leasing a car work?

 You are probably already familiar with how to go about buying a car using loans or other financing methods.
 But leasing is a lot different from buying.
 You basically ‘rent’ a car for a certain length of time, usually 2 to 4 years.
-Once the lease period expires, you can renew or extend the lease, purchase the vehicle at its residual value, or trade it in for a newer model.
+Once the lease period ends, you can renew or extend the lease, purchase the vehicle at its residual value, or trade it in for a newer model.

 The car dealer or car finance provider only asks for a monthly lease payment, which – depending on the lease agreement – can be paid by your employer, your business, or from your pocket.